megroth2/Relational-Rails/README.md

 As a visitor
 When I visit the Resort Index page
-Then I see a link to create a new resort record, "New resort" When I click this link
+Then I see a link to create a new resort record, "New Resort" When I click this link
 Then I am taken to '/resorts/new' where I  see a form for a new resort record When I fill out the form with a new resort's attributes: